Nonogram: Complexity of Inference and Phase Transition Behavior: Introduction

 The study of phase transition behavior in combinatorial problems is useful for understanding the average-case complexity of problems that are infeasible for humans to solve in the worst case.
+With this, a puzzle maker can tune their algorithm to generate puzzles that require more or less steps to solve.
 Typically, a parameter of the combinatorial problem can be identified as a threshold, on each side of which a characteristic of the problem is dramatically different.
 The ratio of clauses to variables is such a parameter for Boolean satisfiability \cite{SATpt}, and edge density a similar parameter for k-colorability of graphs \cite{GraphColoringPT}.
-This is a particularly interesting problem for combinatorial puzzles, as there is considerable interest in understanding what makes such puzzles hard so that their difficulty can be precisely tuned.
 For the puzzles of Sudoku and Minesweeper, phase transition behavior for the consistency problem has been shown \cite{MinesweeperPT,SudokuPT}.

 In section \ref{sec:Inference co-NP-complete}, the problem of inference for Nonogram is defined and shown to be co-NP-complete.
-Given this complexity result, the popularity of Nonogram could be considered surprising.
-However, in section \ref{sec:Phase Transition}, phase transition behavior for the inference problem is demonstrated empirically, explaining this potential juxtaposition.
+In section \ref{sec:Phase Transition}, phase transition behavior for the inference problem is demonstrated empirically.
 In the process of demonstrating this phase transition, a reduction from Nonogram consistency to CNF formulae is developed, leveraging the expressibility of Nonogram descriptions as regular expressions.
 The formulas can be solved iteratively under different assumptions to solve the inference problem.